Trick or Treat?

 Will you join me?

-Until then, tinkering with computers had just been a fun hobby and a welcome distraction.
-But in that moment, watching TRON light up our living room, I realized I wanted to make computer science my career.
-I started applying to college programs and eventually earned a spot in the CS program at the University of Tulsa.
-In my sophomore year, I experienced a personal TRON milestone when I modeled and animated a LightCycle on a Sun workstation in C++ and X11 Motif.
+Until then, tinkering with computers had been a fun hobby and a welcome distraction.
+But in that moment, watching TRON light up our living room, something clicked.
+I realized I wanted to make computer science my career.
+I started applying to college programs and eventually earned a spot in the Computer Science program at the University of Tulsa.
+During my sophomore year, I experienced a personal TRON milestone when I modeled and animated a Light Cycle on a Sun workstation using C++ and X11 Motif.
 Later, I converted it to POV-Ray (see https://github.com/jasonacox/lightcycle-povray if you dare).

 “I kept dreaming of a world I thought I’d never see.
-And then one day…I got in.”
+And then one day… I got in.”

-My career took me to Civil Engineering, where I put my skills to work creating CAD software.
+My career first took me into Civil Engineering, where I put my skills to work creating CAD software.
 We modeled the world in ones and zeros.
-Roads, bridges, detention ponds, and utilities were all drawn onto the digital canvas.
-Those models became real-world projections, guiding survey crews with lasers and transits to shape our physical environment.
-Construction crews transformed empty fields into housing subdivisions, shops, highways, and bridges.
-It was TRON brought to concrete.
+Roads, bridges, detention ponds, and utility systems were all drawn onto a digital canvas.
+Those models became real-world projections, guiding survey crews with lasers and transits to shape the physical environment around us.
+Construction crews transformed empty fields into neighborhoods, shopping centers, highways, and bridges.

-The internet bug then bit me.
-A friend and I began dreaming up a platform to connect families, a network designed for safe, wholesome communication, learning, and exploration.
+Then the internet bug bit me.
+A friend and I began dreaming up a platform to connect families—a network designed for safe, wholesome communication, learning, and exploration.
 With the help of supportive investors, we launched our idea and quickly expanded, building multiple datacenters linked across the digital grid.
-Our web guardian stood watch, fighting for the users to ensure they felt safe and welcomed.
-It was TRON in business.
+We worked tirelessly to create a place where people could connect, learn, and feel welcome.

 “Bio-digital jazz, man!”

 Just this past weekend, I took my family to see TRON: Ares.
 It was absolutely fantastic.
 The experience was surreal.
-If you haven’t seen it yet, please make some time to catch it in theaters.
+If you haven’t seen it yet, make some time to catch it in theaters.
 For TRON fans, there is so much to love in this script.

-As I reflect on my journey, TRON inspired me and helped shaped my life and career.
-It taught me to be bold, to embrace new challenges, and to imagine a world, with limitless possibilities, where our digital talents can shape reality.
+As I reflect on my journey, I realize that TRON was never really about computers, light cycles, or the Grid.
+It was about possibility.
+It taught me to be bold, to embrace new challenges, and to imagine a world where ideas can become reality.

 Together, let’s build, dream, and innovate.
-The Grid awaits.

 “You’re a User.
 You can do anything!”